nextprocurement/sproc/README.md

 `sproc_dl` command is the work-horse of the library.
-It allows downloading *all* the data of a given `kind` into a *parquet* file, that later on can be updated invoking the same command.
+It allows downloading *all* the data of a given `kind` into a *parquet* file, that later can be updated invoking the same command.
 Running, e.g.,

     sproc_dl outsiders

-will download all the *aggregated* procurement data (excluding minor contracts), and write a `outsiders.parquet` file.
+will download all the *aggregated* procurement data (excluding minor contracts), and write an `outsiders.parquet` file.
 Argument `-o` can be used to specify a directory other than the current one.
 Instead of `outsiders`, one can pass `insiders` or `minors`.